cncf/clomonitor/docs/dev.md

 The `registrar` component will process the foundations' data files and register the projects available.

-At this point our database is ready to launch our local instance of CLOMonitor and start doing some work on it.
+At this point, our database is ready to launch our local instance of CLOMonitor and start doing some work on it.

 ## Backend